Toilets at Bathroom City

 - types of flush button and do you want it to operate by a sensor, different cisterns normally have their own range of push buttons.

-Gebrit are the market leaders in sanitary technology they have a range of benefits from environmentally friendly to easy to install, Geberit concealed cisterns are the classics of modern bathroom installations and have been installed around the world for more than 50 years.
+Gebrit is the market leaders in sanitary technology they have a range of benefits from environmentally friendly to easy to install, Geberit concealed cisterns are the classics of modern bathroom installations and have been installed around the world for more than 50 years.
 They are known for their reliability.
 Every cistern is leak-tested before it is delivered.
 The 25-year guaranteed spare parts availability provides long-term security.
 The flush volume of the Geberit Sigma concealed cistern 12 cm can be limited to 4.5 litres.
-It’s therefore exemplary in terms of water consumption and has achieved consistently high scores on the Water Efficiency Label. there is a mine field of options to choose.
-Will your cistern have to be fit into a wall.
+It’s therefore exemplary in terms of water consumption and has achieved consistently high scores on the Water Efficiency Label. there is a minefield of options to choose from.
+Will your cistern have to be fit into a wall?
 See bathroom city’s cisterns